Internet censorship in Singapore: Sedition Act

 The Sedition Act inherited from the colonial era is also used to charge internet users deemed to have promoted feelings of ill-will and hostility between different races or classes of the population of Singapore.
 Prime Minister Lee Hsien Loong said the law was necessary to preserve Singapore's racial and religious harmony as ethnic tensions in South-east Asia may give rise to Islamic terrorism.
 There is continuing debate on whether the use of the Act will have a chilling effect on public debate on the Internet.
 A 2012 survey from Blackbox Research showed that 75% of the respondents felt that there was no need for legal action against racist online commenters, with 59% saying a formal warning should suffice for a first-time offender, and 16% indicating that it was sufficient to publicly shame them online.

 In September 2005, three people were arrested and charged under the Sedition Act for posting racist comments on the Internet.
 It was the first time the Act was invoked in Singapore for a decade and the first use by the government against individuals.

 In 2012, an assistant director at National Trades Union Congress membership department was fired for racist comments on Facebook.
 In a separate incident, a Chinese student was fined for his abusive comments towards Singaporeans.

 In the same year, Singaporean cartoonist Leslie Chew was charged with sedition for alleging official discrimination against the Malay population, on his Facebook page Demon-cratic Singapore.
 He was charged again for contempt of court for several cartoons questioning Singapore courts for their differential treatment, based on status of nationality and political affiliation of the defendants.
 The Sedition Act carries a maximum penalty of three years imprisonment and a fine of S$5,000 (US$3,939) if found guilty.
-However the government later withdrew the charge.
+However, the government later withdrew the charge.
 Chew states that he "was interrogated for over 30 hours and placed under island arrest for 3 months and (had) to report for bail extension 6 times during that period".

 In other incidents, teenagers and expatriates were arrested by the Singapore police over derogatory, offensive, abusive or threatening comments posted on social media.

 Academic Cherian George noted that in most cases, state action to prosecute individuals was instigated by complaints from members of the public, and the offensive content were spread further by those reporting the offence.
-He argued that internet users should be able to partake in open debates and opinion leaders can make a collective stand against ideas contrary to Singaporean ethos, without the need for government to intervene and censor or punish.
+He argued that internet users should be able to partake in open debates and opinion leaders can make a collective stand against ideas contrary to Singaporean ethos, without the need for the government to intervene and censor or punish.